 The shelters were very strong - especially against a compressive force such as from a nearby bomb - because of their corrugation.
 Click here for further information about their strength and durability.

 Anderson shelters were effective only if half buried in the ground and covered in a thick layer of earth.
-They were therefore inherently cold, dark and damp and, although some families slept in them every night, most people were reluctant to use them except after the air raid sirens had sounded - and often not even then.
+They were therefore inherently cold, dark and damp.
+Although some families slept in them every night, most people were reluctant to use them except after the air raid sirens had sounded - and often not even then.
 People were recommended to take important documents with them, such as birth and marriage certificates and Post Office Savings books.
 But it was difficult to remember what to do when you had just woken from a deep sleep, it was totally dark and the sirens were wailing.
 In low-lying areas the shelters tended to flood, and sleeping was difficult as the shelters did not keep out the sound of the bombings.
 If there was a toilet at all, it took the form of a bucket in the corner.

 Many families tried to brighten their shelters in various ways, and they often grew flowers and vegetables on the roof.
 One person wrote that "There is more danger of being hit by a vegetable marrow falling off the roof ... than of being hit by a bomb!'

 The corrugated iron roofs of most of the shelters were collected by the authorities at the end of the war.
 Others were sold to the householders for £1 each.
 These were often dug up and re-erected above ground, fitted with proper wooden doors and used as workshops or garden sheds.
 Click here for more information and some photos.

 Those shelters which are still in their original position, and known to the author of this website, are listed in the 'Photos & Visits' box on the home page.